chiragbharadwaj/ro/spec/README.md

   | EXPR
   | EXPR ; CONTENTS

 # Cases for a pattern match; at least one case must be specified for a given match.
-If a
-#   match is to be used imperatively, then we use the fact that it is an expression.
+#   If a match is to be used imperatively, then we use it as an expression.
 CASES ::=
   | case PATTERN -> EXPR
   | case PATTERN -> EXPR